waldorf-inspired experential Project learning

 OUR Waldorf-inspired program offers a developmentally aligned DAY that integrates PROJECTS, the arts, and practical skills to engage the whole child—head, heart, and hands.
 Through imaginative storytelling, hands-on learning, and INTENTIONAL PROJECTS, students build strong foundations in thinking, feeling, and willing as they grow in confidence, curiosity, and connection to the world.

-MAIN LESSON BOOK WORK
+MAIN LESSON Projects

 GAMES & MOVEMENT